Mike-Sinistralis/budget-client/README.md

 #### Sub-components

 **Chart Panel**
-- [ ] Determine best library to use
+- [x] Determine best library to use -- react-d3 and extend as needed
 - [ ] Integrate data flow into Chart component

 **Navbar**